 Lending discrimination based on race, gender, age, income assistance, and marital status is illegal, but for generations has boxed people out of home ownership.

 Let’s take a look at mortgage discrimination so that you can know your rights and how to protect them.
-You can still become the owner of your dream home, even when your dream is deferred.

 What Is Mortgage Discrimination?